 This vineyard provides additional elegance and finesse to go with the power and structure that is typical of a top-quality Pauillac Cabernet Sauvignon.
-Aromas of dark fruit, licorice and cedar are typically found in the resulting wine.
-Grande Catélie is an ideal choice for winemakers seeking a Cabernet Sauvignon with a bit less structure than our other Pauillac vineyard, L'Enclos.
+Aromas of dark fruit, pepper, licorice and cedar are typically found in the resulting wine.
+Grande Catélie is an ideal choice for winemakers seeking a Cabernet Sauvignon from Pauillac with vivacity and freshness, rather than the more structured L'Enclos.